paljs/docs/src/pages/ui/guides/start-from-nextjs-template.md

 npm run build || yarn build
 ```

-This will clear up your `public` folder (where release files located) and generate a release build.
+This will clear up your `.next` folder (where release files located) and generate a release build.
-Now you can copy the sources from the `public` folder and use it with any backend frameworks
+Now you can copy the sources from the `.next` folder and use it with any backend frameworks

 </MdxCard>